 Prints tell the story of China’s twentieth-century wars, revolution and rejuvenation.
-The Legacy of Lu Xun in Modern Chinese Printmakingcelebrates the extraordinary range and versatility of style, technique and aesthetic expression in modern Chinese prints—yet barely scratches the surface of the collection from which it is drawn, the Muban Educational Trust (MET).
+Lu Xun's Legacy: Printmaking in Modern China celebrates the extraordinary range and versatility of style, technique and aesthetic expression in modern Chinese prints—yet barely scratches the surface of the collection from which it is drawn, the Muban Educational Trust (MET).

 The complex crosscurrents of Lu Xun’s activities embody quintessential issues of Chinese culture in the twentieth and twenty-first centuries: westernisation and modernisation, continuity and change, tradition and innovation.
 These are not firm dichotomies, but shifting points along a spectrum in a history marked by frequent changes in direction or emphasis.
 Such tensions are apparent in printmaking during all the time periods in the exhibition.